-Except for initial registration, registration takes place each semester over a three-week period during which students view course listings and schedule the following semester's classes via ECAMPUS online at https://ecampus.jmu.edu/ or during walk-in registration.
+Except for initial registration, registration takes place each semester over a three-week period during which students view course listings and schedule the following semester's classes via MyMadison online at mymadison.jmu.edu.
 The Registration and Student Record Services Handbook contains pertinent information about registration procedures and times.
 The handbook is available at online or in the Office of the Registrar on the third floor of Warren.

-You can look at tutorials on ECAMPUS.
-Go to the Information Systems e-campus support page.
-On it are links for most items you may want to do in ECAMPUS.
+You can look at tutorials for MyMadison.
+Go to the Information Systems MyMadison support page.
+On it are links for most items you may want to do in MyMadison.
 Read through the whole page but pay close attention to the following two links:

-Go to the ECAMPUS page.
-This will bring you to the sign in page for ECAMPUS.
-On the ECAMPUS sign in page, login using your JMU electronic ID and password, then press the "Sign In" button.
+Go to the MyMadison page.
+This will bring you to the sign in page for MyMadison.
+Login using your JMU electronic ID and password.
 If you cannot get logged in, call the Help Desk at (540) 568-3555.
 You may have to go to their office in Frye Building.